MicrosoftDocs/azure-dev-docs/articles/azure-mobile-apps/howto/server/dotnet-framework.md

 You can create an ASP.NET Framework app using Visual Studio 2019.

 * Choose the **ASP.NET Web Application (.NET Framework)** template.
 If you are having trouble locating this template, select **C#**, **All platforms**, and **Web**.
 * After selecting a name and location for the application, select the **Web API** project template.
-This installs the correct collection of base services for your application.
+The correct collection of base services for your application will be installed.

 ### Download and initialize the SDK